shaunlebron/gh4st/text.md

 Let's lock our ghost up to study Pac-Man's behavior first.

 Even though Pac-Man wants his fruit, he can't turn back and is forced to take the long way.
-The ghost suffers the same, but both can turn around if at a dead-end.
+Your ghost suffers the same, but both can turn around if at a dead-end.

 Press "Q" to cycle your turn to see Pac-Man move.